 St. Petersburg Mayor Rick Kriseman ordered city workers to remove a bronze Confederate marker at noon on Aug.
 15, 2017 after determining that it was on city property.
 It’s being held in storage until a new home can be found for it.
 "The plaque recognizing a highway named after Stonewall Jackson has been removed and we will attempt to locate its owner,” Kriseman said in a statement to the Tampa Bay Times.

 The stewards of the National Mall announced this week that the exhibit alongside the Thomas Jefferson Memorial will be updated to showcase his status as both one of the country's founders and a slaveholder.
 "We can reflect the momentous contributions of someone like Thomas Jefferson, but also consider carefully the complexity of who he was," an official with the Trust told the Washington Examiner.
 "And that's not reflected right now in the exhibits."

-New Jersey Sen. Cory Booker plans to introduce a bill to remove Confederate statues from the U.S. Capitol Building.
+New Jersey Sen. Cory Booker introduced a bill in Sept.
+2017 to remove Confederate statues from the U.S. Capitol Building.

-The National Cathedral voted Sept.
-5 to take down two stained-glass windows of Confederate generals.
+The National Cathedral voted that same month to take down two stained-glass windows of Confederate generals.
 The removal could take a few days and workers seen putting up scaffolding around the windows to start the process.

 Worthington removed a historic marker Aug.
 18 outside the former home of a Confederate general.

 Email firstname.lastname@example.org if you learn new information about the removal of Confederate monuments.

 Fox News' Nicole Darrah contributed to this report.